Fallopian tube cancer treatment at GenesisCare

-We specialise in the latest techniques for diagnosing and treating all types of cancer, including fallopian tube cancer.
+We specialise in the latest techniques for treating all types of cancer, including fallopian tube cancer.
 We have teams of gynaecological oncologists and other specialists who are experts in this type of cancer.
 They work together to evaluate the most up-to-date treatments and procedures so we can offer you the best options without delay.

 Figures show that cancer of the fallopian tube is rare.
 The fallopian tubes are the narrow tubes that connect your ovaries to your womb.